Booting: SoCs, embedded systems, microcontrollers, and FPGAs

-Some microcontrollers provide special hardware interfaces which cannot be used to take arbitrary control of a system or directly run code, but instead they allow the insertion of boot code into bootable non-volatile memory (like flash memory) via simple protocols.
+Some microcontrollers provide special hardware interfaces that cannot be used to take arbitrary control of a system or directly run code, but instead they allow the insertion of boot code into bootable non-volatile memory (like flash memory) via simple protocols.
 Then at the manufacturing phase, such interfaces are used to inject boot code (and possibly other code) into non-volatile memory.
 After system reset, the microcontroller begins to execute code programmed into its non-volatile memory, just like usual processors are using ROMs for booting.
-Most notably this technique is used by Atmel AVR microcontrollers, and by others as well.
+Most notably, this technique is used by Atmel AVR microcontrollers, and by others as well.
 In many cases such interfaces are implemented by hardwired logic.
 In other cases such interfaces could be created by software running in integrated on-chip boot ROM from GPIO pins.

-Most DSPs have a serial mode boot, and a parallel mode boot, such as the host port interface (HPI boot).
+Most DSPs have a serial mode boot and a parallel mode boot, such as the host port interface (HPI boot).

-In case of DSPs there is often a second microprocessor or microcontroller present in the system design, and this is responsible for overall system behavior, interrupt handling, dealing with external events, user interface, etc. while the DSP is dedicated to signal processing tasks only.
-In such systems the DSP could be booted by another processor which is sometimes referred as the host processor (giving name to a Host Port).
+In the case of DSPs, there is often a second microprocessor or microcontroller present in the system design, and this is responsible for overall system behavior, interrupt handling, dealing with external events, user interface, etc., while the DSP is dedicated to signal processing tasks only.
+In such systems, the DSP could be booted by another processor which is sometimes referred as the host processor (giving name to a Host Port).
 Such a processor is also sometimes referred as the master, since it usually boots first from its own memories and then controls overall system behavior, including booting of the DSP, and then further controlling the DSP's behavior.
 The DSP often lacks its own boot memories and relies on the host processor to supply the required code instead.
-The most notable systems with such a design are cell phones, modems, audio and video players and so on, where a DSP and a CPU/microcontroller are co-existing.
+The most notable systems with such a design are cell phones, modems, audio and video players and so on, where a DSP and a CPU/microcontroller coexist.

-Many FPGA chips load their configuration from an external serial EEPROM ("configuration ROM") on power-up.
+Many FPGA chips load their configuration from an external configuration ROM, typically a serial EEPROM, on power-up.

+Security

+Various measures have been implemented that enhance the security of the booting process.
+Some of them are made mandatory, others can be disabled or enabled by the end user.
+Traditionally, booting did not involve the use of cryptography.
+The security can be bypassed by unlocking the boot loader, which might or might not be approved by the manufacturer.
+Modern boot loaders make use of concurrency, meaning they can run multiple processor cores and threads at the same time, which add extra layers of complexity to secure booting.

+Matthew Garrett argued that booting security serves a legitimate goal but in doing so chooses defaults that are hostile to users.